 - Pipeline construction will occur over a 6-7 month time frame from spring through autumn. - Seasonal restrictions and buffers will be employed around leks that are active in the spring of construction (DOS 2010). - The size and life of the disturbances associated with construction and operation of facilities will be considered when specifying minimization measures (Montana Sage Grouse Work Group 2005). - Topography may buffer impacts of construction on sage-grouse activities (Montana Sage Grouse Work Group 2005). - Analysis of the effects of development and appropriate minimization measures will be determined on a case-by-case basis consistent with the type of habitat affected and scope of disturbance.
 The distribution and amount of suitable habitat relative to the project will be a criterion for determining minimization measures (BLM 2010a).
 Suitable habitat will be reviewed at different scales including the landscape level (e.g. sage-grouse core areas (FWP 2010)); local level (e.g. land cover vegetation mapping (Redmond 1998)); and at the Project level (e.g., community type mapping (WESTECH 2009 and 2010a)). - Construction activity will be minimized during the times of day when breeding sage-grouse are most active (Connelly et al. 2000).
 Avoiding development activity during key times of day will minimize impacts to sage-grouse (Holloran 2005).

-- Construction disturbances will be promptly reclaimed, in accordance with the Keystone XL Pipeline Project's Construction, Mitigation and Reclamation Plan (CMRP), as well as its Plan of Development (POD) for BLM-administered land. - Construction will be constrained within a modified 3-mile buffer around active sage-grouse leks.
-A 3-mile buffer will be used because it has been recently authorized by the BLM for other Montana projects that are characterized by less intensive levels of development (BLM 2009) and it has been authorized for another cross-country pipeline in Montana (FERC 2009).
+Keystone will implement this type of mitigation by not constructing from 1⁄2 hour before sunrise to 2 hours after sunrise from March 1 through June 15 within 3 miles of a sage-grouse lek that is active in the year of construction (see Constraint II below). - Construction disturbances will be promptly reclaimed, in accordance with the Keystone XL Pipeline Project's Construction, Mitigation and Reclamation Plan (CMRP), as well as its Plan of Development (POD) for BLM-administered land, and the Sagebrush Con/Rec Unit (Appendix A). - Construction will be constrained within a modified 3-mile buffer around active sage-grouse leks.
+A 3-mile buffer has been authorized for another cross-country pipeline in the Project area (FERC 2009).
 The BLM has commented that a 2-mile buffer would be appropriate for the Keystone XL Pipeline Project (BLM 2010c).
-A 2-mile buffer (approximately 12.6 mi2) has been shown to protect over 60 percent of sage-grouse nests (Wallestad 1975; Holloran and Anderson 2005).
-However, the MFWP currently recommends 4-mile buffers (Appendix A) and has done so for the Project (DOS 2010).
-A 4-mile buffer (about 50.2 mi2) protects a minimum of 70 percent of sage-grouse nests (MFWP 2007).
-A 3-mile buffer would increase the protected area to about 28.3 mi2 (i.e., more than twice the area protected by a 2-mile buffer and over half the area protected by a 4-mile buffer).
+A 2-mile buffer (approximately 12.6 mi) has been shown to protect over 60 percent of sage-grouse nests (Wallestad 1975; Holloran and Anderson 2005).
+However, the SDGFP and MFWP have recommended a 4-mile buffer for the Project (DOS 2010).
+A 4-mile buffer (about 50.2 mi) protects a minimum of 70 percent of sage-grouse nests (MFWP 2007).
+A 3-mile buffer would increase the protected area compared to a 2-mile buffer to about 28.3 mi (i.e., more than twice the area protected by a 2-mile buffer and over half the area protected by a 4-mile buffer).
 Given that the Keystone XL Pipeline Project will have a short-term disturbance of only about 12-14 acres per linear mile, a 3-mile buffer that incorporates site-specific information on habitat, topography, existing land uses, and line-of-sight between the Project and an active lek will prevent declines in lek attendance and minimize the loss of nests.